 Proposal: Check if the Huawei CR [3] taking the option #1 and isolating in to TDD is agreeable

-If an SCell within the scheduled cell set is deactivated, the UE determines the bitwidth of the fields in DCI format 0_3 based on a UL BWP provided by firstActiveUplinkBWP-Id for the SCell.
+For paired spectrum operation, if an SCell within the scheduled cell set is deactivated, the UE determines the bitwidth of the fields in DCI format 0_3 based on a UL BWP provided by firstActiveUplinkBWP-Id for the SCell.

+For unpaired spectrum operation, if the active DL BWP of the SCell within the scheduled cell set is a dormant DL BWP, or if an SCell within the scheduled cell set is deactivated and the firstActiveDownlinkBWP-Id corresponding to the SCell is set to dormant BWP, the UE determines the sizes of fields in DCI format 0_3 based on the UL BWP provided by BWP-Id which is equal to firstWithinActiveTimeBWP-Id if provided; otherwise, based on a UL BWP provided by BWP-Id which is equal to firstOutsideActiveTimeBWP-Id for the SCell.